Email Automation: A B2B Guide to Nurturing Prospects at Scale

 • Audit trails for regulatory requirements

-The difference between basic automation features and advanced B2B capabilities comes down to data.
+The difference between basic automation features and advanced B2B email automation capabilities comes down to data.
 Basic platforms send emails on a schedule.
 Advanced platforms use firmographics, intent signals, and CRM data to personalize at scale.

 Talk to our team to learn how ZoomInfo can strengthen your email automation strategy.

-Email Automation FAQs
+Email automation FAQs

 Automation platforms connect to CRMs via native integrations or APIs, triggering emails from CRM events and syncing engagement data back to contact records.
 This creates a unified view of prospect behavior across marketing and sales touchpoints.
+Advanced platforms like GTM Workspace go further, surfacing intent signals and engagement history directly in the seller's workflow so reps act with context, not just contact data.